 1Why People Are Moving to Overland Park

 Overland Park, Kansas has become an attractive option for relocating families and professionals in 2026.
-With a population of 197,238, the city offers a diverse economic base.
+With a population of 197,238, the city offers strong opportunities in Telecommunications, Technology, Healthcare.
 The affordable cost of living combines with excellent safety ratings and suburban character with room to grow.

 Whether you're relocating for a job opportunity, seeking a change of scenery, or planning retirement, understanding Overland Park's unique characteristics will help you make an informed decision and plan a successful move.